Nilthd/transformer-pytorch/README.md

 ## CSV Format

-Your CSV should have feature columns and one target column with class labels (integers or strings):
+ CSV should have feature columns and one target column with class labels (integers or strings):

 ```
 feature1, feature2, feature3, ..., target_class